Hydronephrosis In Babies (Hydronephrosis Surgery)

 If hydronephrosis is found during pregnancy, it will usually resolve itself with no damage to the kidneys after your child is born.

-It is only in severe cases that that hydronephrosis in babies requires surgery.
+It is only in severe cases that hydronephrosis in babies requires surgery.
 When this is the case, the goal of the operation is to reduce pressure and swelling in the kidney by restoring the free flow of urine.